AlexsLemonade/reproducible-research/docs/setup_instructions/mac_installation_instructions.md

 **In spite of its compelling name, this is _NOT_ a recommend text editor for writing computer code!**
 **Please do not use TextEdit!**

+### Installing Visual Studio Code

-To install VS Code, navigate to https://code.visualstudio.com/download in the browser.
+If you choose to  install VS Code, navigate to https://code.visualstudio.com/download in the browser.

 <img src="screenshots/mac/vscode_download.png" alt="Visual Studio Code Download Page" width="500">